 To be fully compliant with an S-44 Order, a hydrographic survey must comply with all bathymetric and feature detection requirements (Table 1) for that order and with all the other requirements (Table 2) for the same order, where applicable.
 Additionally, the tables must be read in conjunction with the detailed text in the following chapters.
 The challenge presented by each order, in particular Special and Exclusive Orders, is establishing the appropriate survey methodology to achieve the specified standards.

-To ensure surveys are systematic, even where bathymetric coverage is specified at less than 100%, the horizontal distance between registered positions of depths should be no greater than 3 times the depth or 25 metres, whichever is greater.
+To ensure surveys are systematic, even where bathymetric coverage is specified at less than 100%, the horizontal distance between registered positions of depths should be no greater than 3 times the average depth or 25 metres, whichever is greater.

 Order 2